 "We are a family oriented, safe and attractive community that respects our natural environment and celebrates our culture.

 We are a City of pride, progress, and possibilities.

 We are Pendergrass...

 The best place to live in Georgia."

-Mission Statement

-"It is our mission to provide superior municipal services delivered by professional and dedicated people committed to exceeding the needs of our community."
+ssion Statement "It is our mission to provide supe delivered by professional and dedic exceeding the needs of or cated people committed to